Payroll Tax Deferral: What to Know and Uses for the Money

 If you’ve been able to keep current on your bills throughout the pandemic, you might decide to turn your attention to growing your savings instead.
 As the current crisis has shown, having emergency savings in place is more important than ever in case of an unexpected illness or job loss.

 Not sure where to save?
-SoFi Money® vaults offer a simple way to earmark the extra money in your paychecks for emergency savings.
-You can set up a vault extension inside your SoFi Money account specifically for emergency savings or other savings goals and earn interest on the cash you’re tucking away.
+SoFi Checking and Savings® vaults offer a simple way to earmark the extra money in your paychecks for emergency savings.
+You can set up a vault extension inside your SoFi Checking and Savings account specifically for emergency savings or other savings goals and earn interest on the cash you’re tucking away.
 And if you need to tap into your savings, you can easily move money from your vault to your spending balance.

 Paying Down Debt